-- The student will check in daily with his advisor to track academic progress. - The student will attend weekend PEAKS appointments which might limit off-campus weekend activities.
-NOTE: PEAKS appointments may be held via Zoom and all weekend activities will likely be on-campus due to COVID restrictions (2020-2021) - Underclassmen who do not show progress may not be invited back to the School. - A student may be asked to leave the School.
+- The student will check in daily with his advisor to track academic progress. - The student will attend weekend PEAKS appointments which might limit off-campus weekend activities. - Underclassmen who do not show progress may not be invited back to the School. - A student may be asked to leave the School.